pvdz/preval/tests/cases/function_inlining/tramp_return_call_member_indirect.md

 - (todo) access object property that also exists on prototype? $function_toString
-- (todo) support Identifier as var init in let_hoisting noob check
+- (todo) support CallExpression as var init in let_hoisting noob check

 ## Globals